suvrotica/SuvroTuitionBlog/src/lib/posts/HolyFatAss.md

 But I mix their shit up in motley,<br>
 Of course I add my shit before.<br>
 <br>
+I talk of rape and rapine, yap yapping,<br>
+Like the type of shit people see gods do,<br>
+Fuck or kill, or chill lazy ass on a hill,<br>
+Common Calcutta cunts don't have no clue.<br><br>
-Dick is noodle limp, me a ninny pimp wimp,<br>
+My dick is noodle limp, a ninny pimp wimp,<br>
 I'm scared of everything most men dread.<br>
 Even my heart when I hear it beat,<br>
 Makes me shit in my megalocephalic head.<br>